-Accounts payable (AP) is the money your business owes to its vendors and suppliers.
-These purchases could include rent, utilities, inventory and the cost of doing business.
+Accounts payable (AP) is the money your business owes its vendors and suppliers.
+These purchases may include rent, utilities, inventory and the cost of doing business.
 When you make a purchase, the vendor or supplier invoices you.
 You then make the payment at a later date.

 In comparison, accounts payable reporting is the process of tracking and reporting these business expenses.
 This ongoing reporting process ensures your business maintains accurate financial records.